Help Slow the Spread of COVID-19 by Wearing Face Coverings

 The cloth face coverings recommended are not surgical masks nor N-95 respirators.
 Those are critical supplies that must continue to be reserved for healthcare workers and other medical first responders, as recommended by current CDC guidance.

-- Yes.
+Should cloth face coverings be washed or otherwise cleaned regularly?
+How regularly? - Yes.
 They should be routinely washed depending on the frequency of use.

-- A washing machine should suffice in properly washing a face covering.
+How does one safely sterilize/clean a cloth face covering? - A washing machine should suffice in properly washing a face covering.

-- Individuals should be careful not to touch their eyes, nose, and mouth when removing their face covering and wash hands immediately after removing.
+How does one safely remove a used cloth face covering? - Individuals should be careful not to touch their eyes, nose, and mouth when removing their face covering and wash hands immediately after removing.